Drug And Alcohol Addiction In Riverside, California

 Riverside’s Alcoholism Statistics

 Riverside has witnessed high rates of alcohol abuse in various populations.
 This does not discount underaged victims of alcohol abuse.
 18% of Riverside adults report heavy or binge drinking.
 Binge drinking is a hazardous pattern of drinking too much.
-It is defined by a man consuming 5 or more drinks in 2 hours or a woman consuming 4 or more drinks per 2 hours.
+It is defined as 4 or more drinks for women and 5 or more drinks for men within the span of 2 hours.

 Statistics for Riverside alcoholism in previous years revealed 40% of men 18 years and older in Riverside County were binge drinking.
 In contrast, 20% of Riverside women were binge drinkers.
 In 2008, 11,487 people were arrested for alcohol-related crimes, most whom were males aged 18 to 44.